w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 length.
 It is enough information for anyone that obtains the full PoV block to verify the state transition contained inside of it.

-The Relay Chain Submission Phase is made up by two phases of the Inclusion Pipeline:
+:::info The Relay Chain Submission Phase is made up by two phases of the Inclusion Pipeline

 1. A relay chain block author (selected by [BABE](./learn-consensus.md#block-production-babe)) can note up to 1 backable candidate for each parachain to be included in the Relay Chain block